Conceptual Design in AEC | Benefits and Processes | Autodesk

 Conceptual design software accelerates design iteration for architects and urban planners, allowing quick adjustments in real time for architects and testing and refining urban design scenarios for planners.

 The software enables architects to conduct performance analyses such as energy efficiency simulations and structural assessments.
-In urban planning, the software supports traffic simulations, environmental impact assessments and other analyses, informing decision-making and optimising designs.
+In urban planning, the software supports traffic simulations, environmental impact assessments, and other analyses, informing decision making and optimizing designs.

 Conceptual design software expedites the design process for architects, facilitating the efficient generation and evaluation of multiple design options.
 In urban planning, the software streamlines plan development, potentially reducing time and costs.